 Federal Lobbying Disclosure Reports

-On our own, through our membership in industry and trade organizations, or together with peer banks, we have submitted comment letters, responded to financial industry surveys and participated in meetings with legislators and regulatory agencies in the U.S. and internationally to exchange ideas on the financial industry and regulatory and tax reform.
-Because our business model differs significantly from those of other large financial institutions, we are often impacted differently by industry regulations and therefore need to engage with policy makers to explain potential unintended consequences.
+Through memberships in industry and trade associations, or together with peer banks, we submit comment letters, respond to financial industry surveys and meet with legislators and regulatory agencies to exchange ideas on the financial industry and regulatory and tax reform.
+Because our business model differs significantly from other large financial institutions, we are often impacted differently by industry regulations and need to explain potential unintended consequences to policymakers

-BNY Mellon is a member of various trade associations that represent the interests of the financial industry, as well as the business community in general.
-These groups produce analyses or white papers on topical issues, as well as advocate on public policy issues important to their members.
-Trade associations also offer opportunities for professional development and networking.
-While we regularly review our trade association memberships to ensure they align with our priorities, it should be understood that we may not always agree with the positions of the association or its other members or share their priorities.
+BNY Mellon is a member of numerous trade associations that represent the interests of the financial industry and general business interests.
+These groups produce issues analyses or white papers and advocate on public policy important to their members.
+We regularly review our memberships for alignment with our priorities and may not always agree with an association’s or its members’ positions or priorities.

-Principal trade associations to which we belong are American Bankers Association, Investment Company Institute, The Clearing House and SIFMA (Securities Industry and Financial Markets Association).
-Other trade associations that we belong to include Financial Services Forum, GFMA (Global Financial Markets Association), AFME (Association for Financial Markets in Europe), EFAMA (European Fund and Asset Management Association), The Investment Association, The CityUK, ASIFMA (Asia Securities Industry and Financial Markets Association), New York Bankers Association, Pennsylvania Bankers Association, Insured Retirement Institute and Institute of International Finance.
+Our principal trade association memberships include the American Bankers Association, Investment Company Institute, The Clearing House and SIFMA (Securities Industry and Financial Markets Association).
+We also belong to the Financial Services Forum, GFMA (Global Financial Markets Association), AFME (Association for Financial Markets in Europe), EFAMA (European Fund and Asset Management Association), The Investment Association, The CityUK, ASIFMA (Asia Securities Industry and Financial Markets Association), New York Bankers Association, Pennsylvania Bankers Association, Insured Retirement Institute and Institute of International Finance.

-We request our principal trade organizations to not use our membership dues or fees for funding election-related activity at the federal, state or local level, including contributions and expenditures (including independent expenditures) in support or opposition of any candidate for any office, political party committee or political committee.
+We ask trade associations to not use our membership fees to fund federal, state or local level election-related activity, including contributions and expenditures (including independent expenditures) to support or oppose any candidate for any office, political party committee or political committee.

 We also engage in the political process through political contributions.
 BNY Mellon has two political action committees (PACs) funded entirely by voluntary contributions from our employees.
 Employees are not reimbursed or compensated in any way for political activities or contributions.
 In accordance with applicable federal, state and local regulations, the PACs have the ability to make contributions to U.S. federal candidates, and/or state and local candidates, political party committees and other political action committees.